Big Data In HR And How To Capitalize On Its Power

 - Variety: Businesses collect data in various forms, including structured data that fits into neat rows and columns and unstructured data that is often embedded in reports and emails.

-What Is the Connection Between Big Data and HR?
+What Is the Connection Between Data and HR?

-Now that you have a better understanding of big data in general, you might wonder about big data analytics in human resources management and how it might benefit your organization.
+Now that you have a better understanding of big data in general, you might wonder about the data analytics in human resources management and how it might benefit your organization.

 What Questions Can Big Data Answer?